Hybrid Spintronic-CMOS Spiking Neural Network With On-Chip Learning: Devices, Circuits and Systems: Spintronic Synapse

 \subsection{Device proposal for spintronic synapse}

-Such spin-orbit torque driven domain wall motion in FMs due to charge current flow through a HM underlayer leads to the possibility of a device structure that can manifest decoupled spike transmission and programming current paths.
+Such spin-orbit torque driven domain wall motion in FMs due to charge current flow through a HM underlayer leads to the possibility of a device structure that can manifest decoupled spike transmission (read) and programming (write) current paths.
 We propose a three-terminal device structure consisting of a FM lying on top of a HM (Fig. \ref{fig:device}).
-The FM is part of a MTJ structure where the FM is separated from a Pinned layer (magnetic region whose magnetization is fixed) by a Tunneling Oxide barrier (MgO).
+The FM is part of an MTJ structure where the FM is separated from a Pinned layer (magnetic region whose magnetization is fixed) by a Tunneling Oxide barrier (MgO).
 The FM has two additional Pinned layers on either side to ensure that the domain wall stabilizes at the extreme locations of the FM for sufficiently large values of the programming current.
 While the spike current flows through the MTJ structure between terminals T1 and T3, the programming current flows through the HM layer between terminals T2 and T3.
+Note that a preliminary synaptic device proposal based on Bloch domain wall motion due to spin-orbit torque was explored previously in Ref. \cite{sengupta2016spin}.
+However, an external magnetic field was required to modulate the device conductance during learning.
+Further the magnet width was not scalable beyond $100nm$ to ensure Bloch wall orientation.
+The current device proposal based on N\'{e}el wall motion is not only more energy efficient, but also requires no external magnetic field for domain wall motion due to the inherent interfacial DMI.
+Further this work provides a synergistic device-circuit-system perspective for the implementation of STDP in SNNs utilizing the proposed spintronic device as the core building block.

 The location of the domain wall in the FM encodes the resistance of the device lying in the path of the spike current between terminals T1 and T3 and thereby implements the synaptic functionality.
 On the other hand, the programming current path is completely decoupled (between terminals T2 and T3) and the resistance in the path of the programming current is mainly determined by the HM resistance.
 It is worth noting here that although some amount of spike current will flow through the HM, the magnitude of this current can be maintained to sufficiently low values below the domain wall depinning current since the synapses are required to drive CMOS neurons operating in the subthreshold regime.